lynnlynn2023/accompaniment/README.md

     pip install -r requirements.txt

+Step 4: Grant execution right to all necessary files.

+    chmod +x *

-Step 4: When the last step of step 3 is finished, type ````which python```` in terminal.
+Step 5: When the last step of step 3 is finished, type ````which python```` in terminal.
 The resulting line is the python interpreter path you should put in accompaniment text box.
 <img width="1280" alt="Screenshot 2024-03-17 at 9 07 11 PM" src="https://github.com/lynnlynn2023/accompaniment/assets/128745013/4946cae9-0bb9-4884-b860-0398b8f2ded9">